-20. The level of commitments for sub-Heading 1b "Economic, social and territorial cohesion" will not exceed:
+20. The level of commitments for sub-Heading 1b "Economic, social and territorial cohesion" will not exceed EUR [X to 326 494 million]:

 SUB-HEADING 1b: Economic, social and territorial cohesion

 (Million euros, 2011 prices)

-2014 2015 2016 2017 2018 2019 2020
+2014 2014 2015 2016 2017 2018 2019 2020

 X X X X X X X

-- 21. Resources for the "Investment for growth and jobs" goal will amount to a total of EUR [X to Y] and will be allocated as follows: - (a) a total of EUR xx for less developed regions; - (b) [a total of EUR xx for transition regions;] - (c) a total of EUR xx for more developed regions; - (d) a total of EUR xx for Member States supported by the Cohesion Fund; - (e) a total of EUR xx as additional funding for the outermost regions identified in Article 349 of the Treaty and the northern sparsely populated regions fulfilling the criteria laid down in Article 2 of Protocol No 6 to the Treaty of Accession of Austria, Finland and Sweden. - 22.
-Resources for the "European territorial cooperation" goal will amount to a total of EUR [X to Y] which will be distributed as follows: - (a) a total of EUR xx for cross-border cooperation; - (b) a total of EUR xx for transnational cooperation; - (c) a total of EUR xx for interregional cooperation. - 23. [xx to 0,35%] of the global resources will be allocated to technical assistance at the initiative of the Commission. - 24.
-[0,2%] of the ERDF resources for the Investment for growth and jobs goal will be allocated to innovative actions at the initiative of the Commission in the area of sustainable urban development.
+- 21. Resources for the "Investment for growth and jobs" goal will amount to a total of EUR [X to Y]1 and will be allocated as follows: - (a) a total of EUR xx for less developed regions; - (b) a total of EUR xx for transition regions; - (c) a total of EUR xx for more developed regions; - (d) a total of EUR xx for Member States supported by the Cohesion Fund; - (e) a total of EUR xx as additional funding for the outermost regions identified in Article 349 of the Treaty and the northern sparsely populated regions fulfilling the criteria laid down in Article 2 of Protocol No 6 to the Treaty of Accession of Austria, Finland and Sweden. - 22.
+Resources for the "European territorial cooperation" goal will amount to a total of EUR [X 8 912 million] which will be distributed as follows: - (a) a total of EUR xx for cross-border cooperation; - (b) a total of EUR xx for transnational cooperation; - (c) a total of EUR xx for interregional cooperation. - 23. [xx to 0.35%] of the global resources will be allocated to technical assistance at the initiative of the Commission.
+Technical assistance shall in particular be used to support institutional strengthening and administrative capacity building for the effective management of the Funds and supprting Member States in identifying and carrying out useful projects within the operational programmes for overcoming current economic challenges. - 24.
+[0.2%] of the ERDF resources for the Investment for growth and jobs goal will be allocated to innovative actions at the initiative of the Commission in the area of sustainable urban development.